Nextiva / Blog / Customer Experience

 Clearly, customer satisfaction can make or break a business.
 But you already know that.

-You’re here to get a gauge on your own customer satisfaction rates.
+You’re here to gauge your customer satisfaction rates.
 One of the best ways to do that is with a customer satisfaction survey.

 There’s only one problem.
 The average response rate for customer satisfaction surveys ranges from 13% to 57%, with the average hovering around 33%.